 In 1960, Anne Heggtveit became the first Canadian to win an Olympic gold medal in slalom at the Winter Games in Squaw Valley, USA.
 In 1967, Canada’s Nancy Greene won the World Cup overall title in the very first alpine World Cup season.
 She went on to win the title again in 1968, the same year she won gold and silver at the Grenoble (France) Olympic Games in giant slalom and slalom.
 In 1999, Greene was named Canada’s Female Athlete of the Century by the Canadian Press.

-In the '70s, Canada’s Crazy Canucks - including Ken Read, Steve Podborski, Dave Irwin and Dave Murray - conquered race courses with their bold and daring racing style and proved to the world that you didn’t need to be European to win ski races.
+The 1970's started with 16-year-old Betsy Clifford winning the world giant slalom championships and six years later, Kathy Kreiner won Olympic Gold in giant slalom.
+Also in the '70s, Canada’s Crazy Canucks - including Ken Read, Steve Podborski, Dave Irwin and Dave Murray - conquered race courses with their bold and daring racing style and proved to the world that you didn’t need to be European to win ski races.
 In 1975, Read became the first non-European man to win a World Cup downhill race.
 Together, the Crazy Canucks earned 107 top-10 World Cup results from 1978–1984.
 Podborski still holds the men’s Canadian record of 20 World Cup podiums.

 Also during the ‘70s, the Paralympic movement (which had started after wounded World War II veterans returned home) was gaining momentum around the world, and in 1976, the first Paralympic Games were held in Örnsköldsvik, Sweden.
 John Gow won Canada’s first Paralympic alpine gold in slalom.